Common Moles, Dysplastic Nevi, and Risk of Melanoma

-Another thing that people with dysplastic nevi should do is get their skin examined by a doctor (2, 4).
-Sometimes people or their doctors take photographs of dysplastic nevi so changes over time are easier to see (2).
-For people with many (more than five) dysplastic nevi, doctors may conduct a skin exam once or twice a year because of the moderately increased chance of melanoma.
+People with dysplastic nevi should have their skin examined by a doctor regularly (2, 4).
+Sometimes, people or their doctors take photographs of dysplastic nevi so changes over time are easier to see (2).
+For people with more than five dysplastic nevi, doctors may conduct a skin exam once a year because of the moderately increased risk of melanoma.
 For people who also have a family history of melanoma, doctors may suggest a more frequent skin exam, such as every 3 to 6 months (3).

 Should people have a doctor remove a dysplastic nevus or a common mole to prevent it from changing into melanoma?

-No. Normally, people do not need to have a dysplastic nevus or common mole removed.
+No. Normally, people do not need to have a dysplastic nevus or a common mole removed.
 One reason is that very few dysplastic nevi or common moles turn into melanoma (1, 3).
-Another reason is that even removing all of the moles on the skin would not prevent the development of melanoma because melanoma can develop as a new colored area on the skin (2).
-That is why doctors usually remove only a mole that changes or a new colored area on the skin.
+And most melanomas do not start as common moles or dysplastic nevi (2).
+That is why doctors usually remove only moles that have changed or new colored or otherwise suspicious areas on the skin.

 What is melanoma?